ssMMiles/discord-api-proxy/README.md

 Under extreme load, Redis calls to check ratelimits may start to slow down, causing the global ratelimit bucket expiry to drift.
 We try to mitigate this by monitoring the time taken for ratelimit checks and aborting the request when overloaded, but some can still slip through.

 In the event that the proxy does receive a 429 from Discord, it will immediately exit to prevent further damage.
 This is considered fatal and may leave Redis in a bad state.
+(In the proxy's current state, give it its own database that you can easily flush if this does happen.)

 ## Credits
   - [Nirn Proxy](https://github.com/germanoeich/nirn-proxy) by [@germanoeich](https://github.com/germanoeich) - Used as a reference for bucket mappings